 Steps Toward Change

 Experts have said that fighting systemic racism begins with identifying and admitting to one’s own biased tendencies.
-Dr. Ibram X. Kendi wrote a book called, “How to Be an Anti-Racist,” which describes racism as metastatic cancer in that, in order to be treated, it must first be acknowledged, and treatment must actually be desired.
+In his book called, “How to Be an Anti-Racist,” Dr. Ibram X. Kendi describes racism as metastatic cancer in that, in order to be treated, it must first be acknowledged, and treatment must actually be desired.

-He also concludes that there is no such thing as being “not racist;” rather, there is racism and anti-racism.
+He also concludes that there is no such thing as being “not racist”; rather, there is only racism and anti-racism.
 It is no longer acceptable to stand idly by as racism persists, even if we have confronted our own biases.

-A crowd of over 1,000 protesters marched peacefully in Gainesville, Fla. on May 30, in the name of those lives lost to police violence, but more deeply, out of desperation for truly equal opportunities and protection under the law.
+A crowd of over 1,000 protesters marched peacefully in Gainesville, Fla. on May 30th in the name of those lives lost to police violence, but more largely, out of desperation for truly equal opportunities and protection under the law.

 One major recommendation is to establish all-civilian oversight groups, specifically a Police Commission and a Civilian Complaint Office.
 This system would help to increase police accountability and give the people a defense from police misconduct.